 Host-family no, nos

-Just as the above are minimum standards for what an exchange student should expect of the host-house, there are also things that should NEVER be an issue:
+Just as the above are minimum standards for what an exchange student can expect of the host-house, there are also things that are supposed to be non-negotiable:

 - The host family must be independent from government financial aid.